Here we seek to address some frequently asked questions about Spread Betting.

 You can find details of the minimum and maximum trade sizes for each of the instruments on the trading platform.

 - How do I pay money into my account?

 You can make payments into your account using a debit card, or via a BACS or a CHAPS transfer.

 To withdraw money from your account, and have it paid either directly into your bank account please call 0207 573 0055.
-If you wish to transfer money either to or from a Hargreaves Lansdown Bank of Scotland or Vantage account please call 0117 988 9915.
+If you wish to transfer money either to or from a Hargreaves Lansdown Vantage account please call 0117 988 9915.